 Your Launchpad for Global Success: A Recap From Our Delhi Forum

-This year’s Payoneer Launchpad for Global Success forum in Delhi was a one-stop-shop for sellers interested in learning how to take their businesses to the next level.
+This year’s Payoneer Launchpad for Global Success forum in Delhi, held on July 25th, 2019, was a one-stop-shop for sellers interested in learning how to take their businesses to the next level.
 It consisted of both Payoneer representatives and leading marketplaces, technology providers, financial institutions and service enablers discussing the future of eCommerce and how sellers are best able to maximize their cross-border capabilities.

 Rohit Kulkarni, VP South Asia, Payoneer